 The migrations that take prod down are almost never the obviously dangerous ones.
 They are the migrations that ran green in dev because the dev table had 100 rows.
-The classic foot-gun: ALTER TABLE users ADD COLUMN locale TEXT NOT NULL DEFAULT 'en' on a 40-million-row table, locking writes for 18 minutes during a Tuesday afternoon traffic spike.
-AI is happy to write that migration verbatim.
-The workflow below uses AI for what AI is good at (writing up/down pairs, generating backfill scripts) while keeping you in charge of the three things AI gets wrong: reversibility, backfill strategy, and the scale-dependent foot-guns.
+The classic foot-gun has a wrinkle most people get wrong: ALTER TABLE users ADD COLUMN locale TEXT NOT NULL DEFAULT 'en' is metadata-only and instant on Postgres 11+ when the default is a constant — but the same statement on MySQL 8 rewrites the entire 40-million-row table under lock, and on Postgres with a volatile default (now(), gen_random_uuid()) it also rewrites.
+The dangerous variant is adding NOT NULL to an existing column: that forces a full-table ACCESS EXCLUSIVE scan that blocks reads and writes for the duration.
+AI is happy to write any of these verbatim without telling you which engine rewrites.
+The workflow below uses AI for what it is good at (writing up/down pairs, generating backfill scripts) while keeping you in charge of the three things AI gets wrong: reversibility, backfill strategy, and the engine- and scale-dependent foot-guns.

 What this covers

 A migration workflow built around the triangle of schema change + backfill + reversibility.
-How to prompt AI to generate up/down pairs, how to validate them on a production-shaped clone before they touch prod, and the specific class of changes (NOT NULL on a large table, dropping columns with reads still in flight) where you should never trust an AI-generated migration without a manual review.
+How to prompt AI to generate up/down pairs, how to validate them on a production-shaped clone before they touch prod, and the specific class of changes (NOT NULL on an existing column, dropping columns with reads still in flight) where you should never trust an AI-generated migration without a manual review.

 Who this is for